Make sure that all of the content in your eLearning resource can be controlled with a keyboard or keyboard interface.

 - Numeric activities.

-- People with a motor impairment who cannot use a mouse, will use some form of keyboard to access your eLearning resource.
+- People with a motor impairment who cannot use a mouse, can use a keyboard or keyboard interface to access your eLearning resource.
 They may use standard keys like the tab, enter, space and arrow keys on the keyboard to navigate through your content.
-They may also use a screen reader which also operates via the keyboard.
+They may also use a screen reader which also operates via the keyboard with keyboard shortcuts.

 - Remember that the keyboard, could be an alternative assistive keyboard or a keyboard “emulator” e.g. speech input, switch devices or sip and puff software.

 - Users who are blind or have low vision, who cannot see the mouse pointer on the screen, also use a screen reader and keyboard to interact with your eLearning resource.

-Many eLearning designers assume that keyboard accessibility will limit the interactivity of their eLearning resources.
-But our experience is that this is not the case.
+Many eLearning designers assume that keyboard accessibility will limit the interactivity of their eLearning resources but our experience is that this is not the case.
 Your authoring tool provider, may automatically provide you with alternative accessible activities for any mouse only interactions e.g. CourseArc.
 If they do not, it may be possible to create accessible versions of mouse only interactions by thinking creatively.
-We have given some examples of keyboard accessible interactions that we have created using Storyline below, but would love to hear from you if you have any other examples, using any other authoring tool.

 1. Hotspot interactions